 The battle between WiFi, Bluetooth, and wired connections

 With the emergence of wireless technology, wires have become the symbol of slavery to your audio equipment.
 Okay, maybe that's a bit extreme, but the idea that wires "hold you back" in a world that is always on the go is a powerful image.
 One that marketing teams for wireless products have capitalized on over the years.
-Wireless had become synonymous with "freedom."
+Wireless has become synonymous with "freedom."
 It's hard to market freedom as a bad thing, so wireless products have done well for themselves among the ordinary consumer masses.
 It's trendy.
 It's convenient.
 It's great in almost every single way except the one that matters most: sound.
-After all, that is the purpose of the device, isn't it?
+After all, that is the purpose of the audio device or headphones, isn't it?

 But without using too many political comparisons, it's like choosing if you want to sacrifice a little freedom for more security.
 In this case, its choosing to sacrifice sound quality for convenience.
 It's up to you really.
 Chances are, if you're choosing convenience over sound quality you probably aren't a true audiophile.
 However, I like to think the more common trend is for people to have lots of tools in their metaphorical toolbox.
 There is a time and a place for everything, and at the end of the day, wireless headphones or speakers afford you the opportunity and peace of mind to be able to listen to music when you otherwise couldn't.